| Foul Emissions

 Charles and Page showed to be not science, but propaganda.
 Their critique

-“The OSD used gasoline sales in Multnomah County
+was devastating: “The OSD used gasoline sales in Multnomah County

 to estimate vehicle miles traveled.
 By this logic, if everyone stopped